 Cerebra Pro Bono Research Programme

 The Cerebra Pro Bono Research Programme is an opportunity for School of Law students (and, in some cases, students outside of the School), to be involved in research which helps to benefit the lives of disabled children and their families.
-It is open to students in the first year and above.
+It is open to students in their first year and above and no prior legal knowledge is required.

 Cerebra is a children’s charity concerned with improving the lives of children with neurological conditions and their families.
 The charity has endowed a Research Chair at the School of Law to help families overcome commonly occurring legal problems that they encounter when seeking to access their legal entitlements.